fr.nigelkeay.com (page en français)

 Auckland-based violinist Charmian Keay was born into a musical family and has played the violin for as long as she can remember.
 Mainly taught by her mother Miranda Adams, other teachers included Justine Cormack, of the New Zealand Trio, Kevin Lefohn, director of the Queenstown Violin Summer School (NZ) which Charmian attended in January 2006, and Tessa Petersen.
 She studied for her Postgraduate Diploma in Performance as a Trinity Laban Scholar at the Trinity Laban Conservatoire of Music and Dance with Matthew Trusler, one of Britain’s most acclaimed solo violinists.

 Charmian Keay completed her Bachelor of Music with Honours (First Class) in Performance Violin in 2008 at the University of Otago in New Zealand.
 She was a violinist in the NZSO National Youth Orchestra in 2005 - 2008.
 After graduating from the University of Otago she won the Elman Poole Fellowship and was offered a place in the Southbank Sinfonia, based in Waterloo, London for the year in 2009, and lived there until 2012.
-On returning to New Zealand she became an Associate player of the Auckland Philharmonia Orchestra. www.charmiankeay.net
+On returning to New Zealand she became a member of the Auckland Philharmonia Orchestra. www.charmiankeay.net

 Raphaël Schwab studied at the Conservatory of the 10th District in Paris and at the CIM de Paris before being admitted to the Jazz Department of the Higher Conservatory in Paris in 2005.
 He has studied with Christophe Wallemme and Riccardo Del Fra.
 A versatile musician, he participates in several classical and contemporary music groups, and collaborates with a number of jazz musicians in Paris.
 He is a member of the Paris-based bigband "Ping Machine".